-- Check that the printer cables are correctly connected. - Check that your printer is correctly configured and that you have up-to-date drivers.
-If needed, contact your dealer. - □ The default setting for the printer port mode is correct for most printers.
-If you cannot print, try changing the printer port mode.
-In Sony Notebook Setup, select the Printer tab.
-If the printer port mode is set to ECP, change it to bi-directional.
-If the printer port mode is set to bi-directional, change it to ECP. - Check the cable to see if you do not have missing of bend pins. - Try a printer self test (if available) to see if the printer itself is still functionning properly.
+- Check the cable to see if you do not have missing of bend pins. - Try a printer self test (if available) to see if the printer itself is still functioning properly.
 For more information, please consult the manual supplied with your printer. - □ Some printers have a specific installation procedure.
 Please check the manual supplied with your printer.